 Product- Think about how you want the finished product to look.
 Is the piecing very geometric?
 You might consider more floral motifs (swirls, paisleys, feathers, etc) for your quilting (note this on the red and pink quilt above— my friend Paige pieced this quilt and I loved her bold, graphical design.
 I chose just 4 motifs to quilt it with that add a LOT of texture, but don’t take away from the visual “punch”).
 Did you spend 4849574 hours on the piecing, and you want to make sure that shows?
 Then you’ll probably opt for VERY simple quilting or VERY custom quilting.
 Do you have a one block quilt?
 Then designing something custom to the block but that is easily repeatable is a cool way to add an achievable but very special touch to the quilt.

 The bottom line that I want to communicate is that the vast majority of custom quilting is not as complicated as it looks.
 It is, however, the result of practice and planning.
 It’s easy to get paralyzed by the thought of, “I won’t know what to quilt next or where to go next on the top,” but that’s why I want you to take the time to make all those decisions on paper before you quilt.
 FYI: While I’m very excited when I finish a quilting plan, it’s often the next day before I actually start quilting because making all the decisions of a quilting plan can be very tiring.
 But remember: challenging and unattainable are two different things.
 And you, Rockstar, are definitely up for a challenge!

-For more information and lots of videos about specific motifs for different shapes of your quilt and instruction on how to navigate quilting your top, check out my online class How to Make a Quilting Plan.
+For more information and lots of videos about specific motifs for different shapes of your quilt and instruction on how to navigate quilting your top, check out my online class, Free Motion Quilting Academy.